autonity/docs.autonity.org/content/docs/glossary/_index.md

 ## Autonity Oracle Server (AOS)
 Autonity Oracle Server (AOS) is software for participating in the [Autonity oracle network](/glossary/#autonity-oracle-network).
 AOS retrieves exchange rate data for [currency pairs](/glossary/#currency-pair) from data providers, consolidates these data points into a standardised report, and submits to the Autonity Protocol's oracle contract on-chain via the AOS operator's [validator](/glossary/#validator) [node](/glossary/#node).
 Submitted data reports are then aggregated by the oracle contract which uses a voting mechanism to provide exchange rate reference data agreed by consensus.

-Providing [oracle](/glossary/#data-oracle) reference data is a validator responsibility; [validator](/glossary/#validator) node operators run an AOS connected to their [AGC](/glossary/#autonity-go-client-agc).
+Providing [oracle](/glossary/#data-oracle) reference data is a validator responsibility.
+[Validator](/glossary/#validator) node operators must operate an AOS connected to their validator [node](/glossary/#autonity-go-client-agc).

-The set of [Autonity Oracle Server (AOS)](/glossary/#autonity-oracle-server-oas) instances run by [validators](/glossary#validator) [nodes](/glossary/#node) logically forms an "Autonity oracle network".
+For AOS features see Concept [Oracle Server](/concepts/oracle-server/).

 ## Autonity Protocol
-A generalisation of the Ethereum Protocol modified to incorporate proof-of-stake based Tendermint consensus, native tokenomics, deterministic finality, an oracle network, and liquid staking.
+A generalisation of the Ethereum Protocol modified to incorporate proof-of-stake based Tendermint consensus, native tokenomics, deterministic [finality](/glossary/#finality), an [oracle protocol](/glossary/#oracle-protocol), and [liquid staking](/glossary/#liquid-staking).

 The Autonity Protocol uses Ethereum’s EVM-based state transition function.
 State transition is by transaction, the transaction associated with an economic cost for computation, and transactions affecting [system state](/glossary/#system-state)).